12 keys Drug Rehab relapse program

 You will more than likely be able to choose between a partial hospitalization program (PHP) or an intensive outpatient program (IOP) when returning to rehab.
 A PHP is a good option for someone who knows he or she needs more help for their addiction but who doesn’t need to be in a 24-hour program.
 A PHP can be a huge help for someone who is experiencing the symptoms of a relapse.
 Different facilities offer different PHPs, but they typically operate six days a week for an average of five hours a day.

 An IOP, on the other hand, typically involves therapy sessions held several times a week.
 Some programs offer individual counseling while others involve group therapy.
-The purpose of an IOP is to help clients develop the skills they need to avoid another relapse while learning different therapeutic techniques to help ensure a long-term recovery.
-Individual treatment plans are tailored to a client’s specific needs and are administered by trained professionals such as physicians, nurses, psychologists and others.
+The purpose of an IOP is to help clients develop the skills they need to avoid another relapse while learning different therapeutic techniques to help ensure long-term recovery.
+Individual treatment plans are tailored to a client’s specific needs and are administered by trained professionals such as physicians, nurses, psychologists, and others.

-Entering a Relapse Program
+Entering a Relapse Treatment Program in Florida

 It would be very easy for you to think that going through rehab again wouldn’t be worth the work.
 After all, you relapsed, so what makes you think it would work a second time?
 You might feel like you’re simply repeating the same actions and going through the motions.